epreviati/IbanLib/README.md

 * TR - Turkey,
 * VG - Virgin Islands

-For all the other missing countries is required more time to be integrated because it is not so easy to find all the required informations for every single country.
+For all the other missing countries is still required more time to be integrated because it is not so easy to find all the required informations for every single country.

 ##Structure of the solution
 The solution is structured under three main folders: